magaya/alx-pre_course/README.md

-This is the git file in the root folder
+This is the git file in the root folder, updated from the web ui